Bayfield Fish Hatchery: History

 Elisha and R.D.
 Pike owned a private fish hatchery in Bayfield County from the 1860s to 1895.
 The Wisconsin State Legislature mandated the construction of a fish hatchery in northern Wisconsin in 1895, so R.D.
 Pike donated 405 acre from his hatchery to serve as the state hatchery.
 The state built the main hatchery building in 1897 using brownstone from nearby Pike's Quarry.
 The Chicago, St. Paul, Minneapolis and Omaha Railway built a siding to the hatchery, and a special railcar known as The Badger brought fish from the hatchery to Wisconsin waterbodies.
 In 1974, new buildings and wells were constructed to modernize the hatchery.
 The hatchery was renamed in honor of longtime Wisconsin Department of Natural Resources secretary Les Voigt in 2006, and the main building was named for R.D.
 Pike in 2011.
-The hatchery currently spawns five types of trout and salmon and also includes a visitor's center and aquarium.
+The hatchery currently spawns five types of trout and salmon and also includes a visitor center and aquarium.